jhamby/riscos-gccsdk/README.md

 Instead, I build GCC 10 to default to the CPU and FPU to optimize for, and then build all the packages using that toolchain.

+Please be aware that packages built with an FPU setting that includes "neon" (ARM SIMD instructions) can be unreliable and crash with SIGEMT.
+Until this is resolved, I've changed my FPU setting to "vfpv4" so that the compiler won't generate any NEON instructions.

-If you don't set a CPU in `RO_GCC_CONFIG_FLAGS` in `build-setvars`, the default target for GCC 10 is ARMv7-A and VFPv3, as it was before I added the ability to customize the CPU type.
-Please note that when you select the CPU type yourself, you must also select the FPU type, or else you'll get an assembler error in `libunixlib/sys/_jmp.s` telling you the selected processor doesn't support vstmia/vldmia in ARM mode, even though it does.
+Note also that when you select the CPU type yourself, you must also specify the FPU type, or else you'll get an assembler error in `libunixlib/sys/_jmp.s` telling you the selected processor doesn't support vstmia/vldmia in ARM mode, because VFP support isn't enabled.
-Perhaps that `.s` file should be explicitly enabling VFP instructions?

-Specifying the FPU along with the CPU when configuring GCC causes it to add `-mfpu=` to the assembler flags, which prevents this error.
-There may be new bugs introduced by changing binutils versions, so I'm not going to spend any more time trying to upgrade binutils in the hope that a newer version will automatically recognize Cortex-A CPUs as supporting VFPv4.
-I tested binutils 2.32 and it behaves the same as 2.30, 2.31, and 2.31.1, so I'm going to stay with binutils 2.31.1, as it looks fairly stable.
+This could probably be fixed by adding a directive to the .s file.

+If you don't set a CPU with `RO_GCC_CONFIG_FLAGS`, the default CPU target for GCC 10 is ARMv7-A and VFPv3, as it was before my changes.